 [Addendum: before I get myself offside with every (budding) chocolatier in the world, note that I am really keen to learn how to temper chocolate properly, as I am aware that mindful work makes a huge difference.
 Fortuitously, April’s Gourmet Traveller tells me how to do this.]

 I recently stumbled onto raw cacao beans in my local health food store.
 I bought them and was overtaken by an unnatural determination to make my own chocolate from scratch.
 So I set out on a surfing expedition.
-The international network revealed some interesting resources, including a site extolling the virtues of raw cacao (www.rawcacao.com) and an inventor’s DIY-chocolate blog.
+The international network revealed some interesting resources, including sites extolling the virtues of raw cacao and an inventor’s DIY-chocolate blog [18 June 2018: http://www.waynesthisandthat.com/makingchocolateathome is, sadly, now defunct].

 I was excited when I discovered the passionately informative Chocolate Alchemy, which told me that my fair trade beans were of the top notch criollo variety.
 This site provides a step-by-step guide to making your own chocolate from scratch.
 Reading through the roasting, cracking & winnowing and grinding processes, I felt like this adventure would be a piece of (chocolate) cake.
-Then I got to the ‘conching & refining’ notes and researched the recommended equipment, a Santha wet grinder.
-This retails in the order of $US310.
-Not something I have the dollars – or storage space – for right now.
+Then I got to the ‘conching & refining’ notes and researched the recommended equipment, a Spectra (formerly Santha) wet grinder — not something I have the dollars or storage space for right now.

 Was there another way?
 I could not see one, and finding out could be an expensive exercise.
 In any case, I had the beans.
 So I roasted half the packet at 150°C for about half an hour.
 I then spent about the same amount of time peeling the husks from the beans, then cracking the nibs (huskless beans) in my mortar & pestle, before winnowing (ie. blowing away the membranes with a hairdryer on low as I poured the nibs from one bowl to another, a technique that worked remarkably well).